Pasta Fagioli

 pouring the wine into the pot.

-Next, add the broth, salt, pepper, beans lentils, tomatoes, bay leaves and rosemary, and bring to a boil.
+Next, add the broth, salt, pepper, beans lentils, tomatoes, bay leaves and rosemary, and bring the soup to a boil.

 bringing the soup to a boil.

-Reduce the heat and simmer, uncovered, until the lentils are tender, 20 to 30 minutes, depending on the type of lentils you used.
-Use a ladle to transfer about one cup of the beans and a little broth to a blender.
-Remove the center knob so steam can escape.
-Hold a paper towel or kitchen towel over the opening to prevent splatters.
+Reduce the heat and let the soup simmer, uncovered, until the lentils are tender, 20 to 30 minutes.
+Use a ladle to scoop out about one cup of the beans and some broth and transfer it to a blender.
+Remove the center knob to let the steam escape, and cover the opening with a paper towel or kitchen towel to avoid splatters.
 Purée until smooth and set aside.

 a bit of soup in blender.